Anastasia (1997 film): Streaming

-Reception
+Reception and legacy

-Review aggregator website Rotten Tomatoes gives the film a score of 84% based on 58 reviews and an average rating of 7.1/10.
+Anastasia received mostly positive reviews from critics.
+Review aggregator website Rotten Tomatoes gives the film a score of 83% based on 58 reviews and an average rating of 7.1/10.
 The website's consensus reads: "Beautiful animation, an affable take on Russian history, and strong voice performances make Anastasia a winning first film from Fox Animation Studios".
-On Metacritic, the film has a score of 61 out of 100 based on 19 reviews, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+On Metacritic, the film has a score of 61 out of 100 based on 19 reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times awarded the film three-and-a-half out of four stars, praising "the quality of the story" and writing the result as entertaining and sometimes exciting.
 Gene Siskel of the Chicago Tribune gave Anastasia three stars, calling the lead character "pretty and charming" but criticized the film for a lack of historical accuracy.
 Kenneth Turan of the Los Angeles Times wrote: "Though originality is not one of its accomplishments, Anastasia is generally pleasant, serviceable and eager to please.
-And any film that echoes the landscape of Doctor Zhivago is hard to dislike for too long."
-Todd McCarthy of Variety noted the film was "dazzlingly colorful", but felt that "all the ingredients thrown into the pot don't congeal entirely congenially, and the artistic touch applied doesn't allow the whole to become more than the sum of its various, but invariably familiar, elements."
+And any film that echoes the landscape of Doctor Zhivago is hard to dislike for too long".
+Todd McCarthy of Variety noted the film was "dazzlingly colorful", but that "all the ingredients thrown into the pot don't congeal entirely congenially, and the artistic touch applied doesn't allow the whole to become more than the sum of its various, but invariably familiar, elements".
 Margaret McGurk, reviewing for The Cincinnati Enquirer, described the film as "charming" and "entertaining", and calling Anastasia as a tasty tale about a fairy-tale princess.
 Lisa Osbourne of Boxoffice called the film "pure family entertainment".
-Awarding the film three out of five stars, Empire's Philip Thomas wrote that despite historical inaccuracies, Anastasia manages to be a charming little movie.
+Awarding the film three out of five stars, Empire's Philip Thomas wrote that it has historical inaccuracies, but is charming.